 - Verify your daily backups

-Make sure that you have all 7 backups from the past week and that the backup files are not corrupt.
+Make sure that you have all 7 backups from the past week and that the backup files are not corrupted.
 If one or several of the files are missing or unusable, figure out what went wrong and fix the problem.
 If there was a problem, check the next day to make sure that you have indeed fixed the problem and the backups are being created properly.

-- Check for WordPress and plugin updates
+- Check for WordPress core, theme and plugin updates

 We have discussed this subject earlier in the article.
 Making sure that all the software that you run on your small business website is up-to-date is crucial to keeping your website safe and protected.